segmentio/segment-docs/src/connections/functions/destination-functions.md

 ##### How does batching affect visibility?

 The Event Delivery tab continues to show metrics for individual events.
-For more information, see [Destination functions logs and errors](#destination-functions-logs-and-errors)
+For more information, see [Destination functions logs and errors](#destination-functions-logs-and-errors).

 ##### How does batching impact function use and cost?